vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 [Automated investigation and remediation capabilities](automated-investigations.md) in Defender for Endpoint first determine a verdict for each piece of evidence, and then take an action depending on Defender for Endpoint indicators.
 Thus, a file/process could get a verdict of "good" (which means no threats were found) and still be blocked if there's an indicator with that action.
 Similarly, an entity could get a verdict of "bad" (which means it's determined to be malicious) and still be allowed if there's an indicator with that action.

-For more information, see [automated investigation and remediation works with indicators](indicators-overview.md#automated-investigation-and-remediation-engine).
+For more information, see [automated investigation and remediation and indicators](indicators-overview.md#automated-investigation-and-remediation-engine).

 ## Other server workloads and exclusions